Johanna Hedva: Books

+Hedva has published a new collection of non-fiction, How to Tell When We Will Die: On Pain, Disability, and Doom, on September 24, 2024.
+The book is, "The long-awaited essay collection from one of the most influential voices in disability activism that detonates a bomb in our collective understanding of care and illness, showing us that sickness is a fact of life."

 Performances

 From 2012 to 2015, Hedva wrote and directed a series of plays and performances titled The Greek Cycle.
 These plays are adaptations of ancient Greek texts which have been rewritten to include feminist and queer concerns in contemporary discourses, like Hedva's adaptation of Medea, with the role of Medea rewritten to be performed by and as a genderfluid, queer person of color in exile.
 Most take place in unusual locations; for instance, Odyssey Odyssey, an adaptation of Homer's Odyssey, was performed in a Honda Odyssey minivan being driven by a performer.

 In October 2018, Hedva began performing Black Moon Lilith in Pisces in the 4th House, a solo of guitar and voice, that became the album of the same name, released in 2021.
 They performed as part of the disability festival I Wanna Be With You Everywhere at Performance Space New York.
-They continued touring the piece in the USA and Europe including No End and No Beginning in January 2020 at Wellcome Collection, London, and Creepy Teepee Festival in December, 2020.
+They continued touring the piece in the US and Europe including No End and No Beginning in January 2020 at Wellcome Collection, London, and Creepy Teepee Festival in December, 2020.

 Hyperallergic noted: "Johanna Hedva also ghosted after building a droning crescendo in the finale of “Black Moon Lilith in Pisces in the 4th House,” leaving the audience in the collective discomfort of loud sound and powerful vibration.
 Their music was an alchemical transmutation of chronic pain, trauma, and death.

-Personal Life
+Personal life

 Hedva is genderqueer, and uses they/them pronouns.